boyvanamstel/Farlake/README.md

 Various dependencies are replaced by mocked counterparts like the `MockRijksmuseumNetworkService`.
 Fixtures are used for unit testing.

+## Improvements

+Things that didn't quite make the cut, or could be improved:

+* Localization needs to be more consistently used.
+* The `GalleryViewController` is starting to get a little heavy.
+* UI test helpers could be moved into a dedicated helper class.
+* Features: infinite scroll and a detail view.

 ## Screenshots

 ### iOS